Personal profile

 Biography

-Dr Yong Yi Lee is a Research Fellow at the Health Economics Division within the School of Public Health and Preventive Medicine (SPHPM) at Monash University; and an adjunct fellow with affiliations at The University of Queensland (UQ) School of Public Health and the Queensland Centre for Mental Health Research (QCMHR).
+Dr Yong Yi Lee is a Senior Research Fellow at the Health Economics Group within the School of Public Health and Preventive Medicine (SPHPM) at Monash University; and an adjunct fellow with affiliations at The University of Queensland (UQ) School of Public Health and the Queensland Centre for Mental Health Research (QCMHR).
 His qualifications include a Doctor of Philosophy (UQ: 2019), Master of Health Economics (UQ: 2011) and a Bachelor of Health Science (Hons) / Commerce (UWA: 2008).
-His research seeks to apply economic evaluation methods and modelling techniques to evaluate the cost-effectiveness of interventions for the prevention and treatment of mental health conditions and other non-communicable diseases.
-Dr Lee has been a health economics consultant for the World Health Organization (WHO) on several return-on-investment projects for mental health in the Philippines, Kenya, Zimbabwe and Nepal.
-His previous work experience includes: conducting trial-based economic evaluations for clinical trials of mental health interventions; developing cost-effectiveness models of mental health prevention interventions for the National Mental Health Commission; data analysis for the Global Burden of Disease 2010 study; and cost-effectiveness modelling for the ACE Prevention study.
+Dr Lee's research involves the application of economic evaluation methods and modelling techniques to evaluate the cost-effectiveness of interventions for the prevention and treatment of mental health conditions and other non-communicable diseases.
+Over the course of his career, Dr Lee has developed deep expertise in conducting trial-based and model-based health economic evaluations in Australia and across the globe.
+This includes a range of projects for: the World Health Organization (WHO); the Australian Government Department of Health, Disability and Aged Care (DoHDA); Queensland Health; the National Mental Health Commission; and various clinical trials funded by the MRFF and NHMRC.

 Expertise related to UN Sustainable Development Goals